Kexfff/SchoolProjectGame/README.md

 TODO

-1) level design
-2) AI navigation and aiming
+1) AI navigation and aiming
  >>>